NullVoxPopuli/emberclear/README.md

 # [emberclear](https://emberclear.io)

-emberclear is published at: https://emberclear.io and can be run locally with docker via
+emberclear is published at: https://emberclear.io and can be run locally via
 ```
 cd emberclear/packages/frontend
 yarn install